Winamp: Winamp service

+Winamp 2027

+Winamp will use user music libraries, and Deezer music streaming technology and global music catalog, a branded subscription music service using Deezer's white-label platform and licensed catalog, not a new Windows app release.

 Source code release

 On May 16, 2024, Llama Group announced that Winamp would be going partially open source on September 24, 2024.
-The source code was released in a GitHub repository under the "Winamp Collaborative License", a license restricting the ability to create forks or distribute modified binaries (which is not considered free or open source) and requires waiving ownership of contributions to Llama Group.
+The source code was released on the planned date in a GitHub repository under the "Winamp Collaborative License", a license restricting the ability to create forks or distribute modified binaries (which is not considered free or open source) and requires waiving ownership of contributions to Llama Group.

-After the source code was released, multiple pieces of proprietary source code were found: the entirety of the SHOUTcast server software, as well as code from Microsoft, Dolby and Intel.
-After The Register contacted the Llama Group about the code on October 15, 2024, the GitHub repository was deleted.
+The release contained not only the intended Winamp code, but also the source code of software that it relies on, including Llama's own SHOUTcast and code from Microsoft, Dolby and Intel, many pieces of which Llama had no legal right to release.
+Llama initially responded by making an edit in the git repository to delete the files, but the historical editions remained available in the version history.
+The entire repository, including its history, was deleted on October 16, 2024.

 On other platforms

 Android

 Winamp for Android is a mobile version for the Android (version 2.1) operating system, released in beta in October 2010 with a stable release in December 2010.
 It includes syncing with Winamp desktop (ver.
 5.59 beta+) over USB or Wi-Fi.
 It was received with some enthusiasm in the consumer blog press.
 The app was removed from the Play Store in 2014 due to a combination of factors, including a decline in user interest and the cessation of support from its parent company, AOL.

-It was reported in 2018 by TechCrunch that a redesigned Android app was planned alongside the announcement of the development of Winamp 6.

 An app for the Winamp service was released in beta for Android in July 2023.